egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/LoadingRelatedData.md

 var samurai = _context.Samurais.Find(1);
 ```

-the way to get the quotes and the horse is using explicit load
+the way to get the quotes and the horse is by using explicit load

 ```csharp
 _context.Entry(samurai).Collection(s => s.Quotes).Load();